-\paragraph{Methods} We study the following methods for taxi prediction. \begin{itemize}[leftmargin=15pt] \item \textbf{HA} (History Average): Mean of historical values of the data. \item \textbf{LR} (Linear Regression): Ridge regression on historical values with a regularization of 0.01. \item \textbf{CNN} (Convolutional Neural Network): We implement our CNN based on STResNet \cite{zhang2017deep}.
-We use 6 residual blocks with 64 $3\times 3$ filters.
-Batch normalization (BN) is used. \item \textbf{LSTM}: We implement our LSTM based on ST-net \cite{yao2019learning}, which first uses convolutions to model spatial relations and uses LSTM to capture temporal dependencies.
-We use 3 residual blocks with BN for convolutions, and use a single-layer LSTM with 256 hidden units. \item \textbf{GCN} (Graph Convolutional Network) \cite{kipf2016semi} and \textbf{GAT} (Graph Attention Network) \cite{velivckovic2017graph}: We apply GCN and GAT with input features being historical values (single-task) or stacked historical values of all tasks (multi-task) of input data.
-For graph convolution, we take the adjacency matrix as $\mathbf{A} = \left(\mathbf{A}_c^{conn} + \mathbf{A}_c^{poi} + \mathbf{A}_c^{neigh}\right)/3$ following \cite{geng2019spatiotemporal}, and use the normalized adjacency matrix $\hat{\mathbf{A}} = \mathbf{D}^{-1/2}\mathbf{A}\mathbf{D}^{-1/2}$ for GCN. \end{itemize} Among them, HA, LR are traditional time series forecasting models, CNN, LSTM are deep learning models on Euclidean structures (grids), while GCN, GAT are graph deep learning models utilizing additional region-wise connections (e.g. POI and road connectivity).
+\paragraph{Methods} Our investigation centers on the following methods for spatio-temporal predictions of taxi mobility. \begin{itemize} \item \textbf{HA} (History Average): Mean of historical values of the data. \item \textbf{LR} (Linear Regression): We employ linear regression on historical values of the data, utilizing Ridge with a regularization parameter of 0.01. \item \textbf{CNN} (Convolutional Neural Network): Our CNN is based on STResNet \cite{zhang2017deep} and implemented using 6 residual blocks with 64 $3\times 3$ filters.
+We incorporate batch normalization into the architecture. \item \textbf{LSTM}: Our LSTM model is based on ST-net \cite{yao2019learning}, which involves applying convolutions to the input tensors before using LSTM to capture temporal dependencies.
+We employ 3 residual blocks with batch normalization for the convolutions, while for the LSTM component, we use a single-layer LSTM with 256 hidden units. \item \textbf{GCN} (Graph Convolutional Network) and \textbf{GAT} (Graph Attention Network): We apply GCN \cite{kipf2016semi} and GAT \cite{velivckovic2017graph}, with the input features being either the historical values (single-task) or stacked historical values of all tasks (multi-task) of the input data.
+For GCN, we denote the adjacency matrix as $\mathbf{A} = \left(\mathbf{A}_c^{conn} + \mathbf{A}_c^{poi} + \mathbf{A}_c^{neigh}\right)/3$ following \cite{geng2019spatiotemporal}, while for GAT, we use $\hat{\mathbf{A}} = \mathbf{D}^{-1/2}\mathbf{A}\mathbf{D}^{-1/2}$ as the normalized adjacency matrix. \end{itemize} Among the methods studied, HA and LR are traditional time series forecasting models, while CNN and LSTM are deep learning models designed for Euclidean structures (such as grid networks).
+By contrast, GCN and GAT are graph deep learning models that leverage additional region-wise connections, such as POI and road connectivity.

-\paragraph{Experimental Settings} We split the earliest 70\% data for training, the middle 15\% for validation, and the latest 15\% for testing.
-All data are normalized to $[0, 1]$ by min-max normalization and will be recovered for evaluation.
-We use RMSE and MAE as metrics \cite{yu2018spatio}.
+\paragraph{Experimental Settings} To evaluate the performance of the models, we split the data into training (70\%) validation (15\%), and testing (15\%) sets.
+All data are normalized to the range of $[0, 1]$ using min-max normalization and will be recovered for evaluation.
+The metrics employed for evaluation are RMSE and MAE following \cite{yu2018spatio}. .